imakebank/Monte-Carlo-Method/README.md

-This is my Monte Carlo Simulations for my maths assignment made by using Godot
+This is my Monte Carlo Simulation for my maths assignment made by using Godot